 Why Do Calluses Hurt?

-Just push through the pain they said, it’ll be easy they said.
+Just push through the pain they said, it would be easy they said.
 Said nobody ever.
 Calluses hurt and they can shift your mind away from even the toughest of Metcons.
 You may have to push through your workout when you notice them getting sensitive and achy, but by implementing proper hand care, calluses don’t have to be the reason why you scale down any longer.
 Calluses hurt because they’re an extra addition to your hand that it doesn’t naturally have.
 Have you ever looked at your hands after a manicure or after a good home-hand care routine and see that your hands naturally have a flat surface?
 Sure, there may be areas where the skin gently rounds over your bone structure, but overall even the wrinkles and creases sit flat.
 The same goes for calluses.
 Your hands will toughen-up like little buttercups over time, but by trying to keep callus growth at bay you’ll notice pain will go down, resilience and endurance will go up.

 So if the answer is taking care of your hands to avoid pain, rips, tears, and annoying buildup, what exactly should you do?
 They sure don’t teach proper hand care in school and chances are your mom will just recommend you to stop lifting so much and go get a mani/pedi ever so often.
 For those of us that take pride in our training and it's a regular part of our lives, there is hope.
 Here's a few tips and tricks to help heal your ripped calluses on your hands, and to help heal your hands fast.